Zakaria Hawsawi

-Zakaria Seraj Hawsawi (زكريا سراج هوساوي; born 12 January 2001) is a Saudi Arabian professional footballer who plays as a left back for Al-Ahli on loan from Al-Raed.
+Zakaria Seraj Hawsawi (زكريا سراج هوساوي; born 12 January 2001) is a Saudi Arabian professional footballer who plays as a left back for Al-Ahli, on loan from Al-Raed, and the Saudi Arabia national team.

 Club career

+Ohod

 Hawsawi started his career at the youth teams of Ohod.
 He made his first team debut for Ohod on 31 March 2021 in a 3–2 win against Al-Nahda.
 On 28 July 2021, Hawsawi signed his first professional contract with Ohod.

+Al-Ittihad

 On 6 July 2022, Hawsawi joined Pro League side Al-Ittihad on a one-year loan with the option to make the move permanent.
 He made his debut for Al-Ittihad on 15 September 2022 in a 2–0 win against Al-Khaleej.
-On 30 December 2022, it was announced that Al-Ittihad had exercised the option to buy, thus, signing the player on a permanent deal.
+On 30 December 2022, it was announced that Al-Ittihad had exercised the option to buy, thus signing the player on a permanent deal.
 He scored his first goal in a match against Al-Khaleej on 30 November 2023.
+During his time at the club, he was part of the squad that won the Saudi Professional League in the 2022–23 season and the Saudi Super Cup in 2022.